ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/workload-click-bench.md

 During the test, load statistics are displayed for each request.

-See the description of the command to run the load:
+See the command description to run the load:

 ```bash
 {{ ydb-cli }} workload clickbench run --help